BrianP8701/swarmstar/journal.md

 okay i feel good abt this plan. now time to uh actually code it. im kinda overwhelmed by the magnitude of what im telling myself rn. what do i do rn?

 uh right yeah decouple and make the core stateless. lets do that. oh right i realize what i havent considered yet. custom memory spaces.
 How do i make it so that we can have the swarm work with and cloud provider or local memory spaces. fuck. rn i have a memory router, retriaval agent to navigate over the memory space. also i have all these paths within my package. when i make the package itll have a memory space that already has some stuff.
-Then how would we add stuff to that memory space from cloud from any possible source? rn the routers navigate    AHH BABY I GOT THE SOLUTION IM TOO GOOD FUCKING GET IN THERE MATE.
+Then how would we add stuff to that memory space from cloud from any possible source? rn the routers navigate    AHHH I GOT THE SOLUTION IM TOO GOOD FUCKING GET IN THERE MATE.
 EASY PEASY. we revert back to our old solution.
 Have a tree serialiable object representing the memory tree and each node pointing to location of the data.
 TOO EASY MAN

 Tree contains metadata for each node and pointer.
-Pointer can be within package or to a cloud location with which you define your connection specific retrieval function in utils. come on get in there baby its too easy for me. fuck yeah
+Pointer can be within package or to a cloud location with which you define your connection specific retrieval function in utils. come on get in there its too easy for me. fuck yeah